thegreatchrispy/weatherSim/README.md

 Wind direction will point from cells of high pressure towards cells of low pressure.
 The ideal way would be for wind directions to move in a clockwise direction.

 The implementation will for now be loosely based on the implementation of Conway's Game of Life found [here](https://bitstorm.org/gameoflife/code/).

+## Checklist for Implementation

+- [ ] Create basic objects.
+- [ ] Respresent weather using text.
+    - [ ] Represent high pressure cells with "^".
+    - [ ] Represent low pressure cells with "v".

+More to come.